 Healthy Chocolate Milk Recovery Drink

 Recover from your next workout with this healthy chocolate milk recovery drink.
-Avocado adds creaminess while chocolate and peanut butter give it a satisfying salty-sweet flavor.
-Oats will fill you up with their added boost of fiber.
+Avocado adds creaminess, while chocolate and peanut butter give it a satisfying salty-sweet flavor.
+Oats will fill you up with a boost of fiber.

 Active Time: